imteekay/machine-learning-research/math.md

 - √-t: -t > 0: (-∞,0]
 - ln(t): t > 0: (0,∞)
 - cot(t): cos(t)/sin(t): sin(t) ≠ 0: t ≠ nπ: (-∞,nπ) ∪ (nπ,∞)

+## Linear Algebra

+### Matrices

+- Upper triangular matrices: square matrix in which all entries below the diagonal are zeros
+- Lower triangular matrices: square matrix in which all entries above the diagonal are zeros
+- Diagonal matrices: matrix for which all entries above and below the diagonal are zeros